Profits & ROI for a Car Title Loan Business

-Of course, the “mean” car title loan company repossessed Amy’s car (which she needed for work) and sold it for $750 at an auction.
+Of course, the “mean” auto title loan company repossessed Amy’s car (which she needed for work) and sold it for $750 at an auction.
 Now Amy can no longer get to work.
 Amy lost her job.
 Worry and stress put her in the hospital.
 Now, the hospital is suing her for non-payment; she has no job so she has no insurance.

-What is not mentioned or even considered is that Amy Poormom needed the initial title loan because no one in her family was willing to provide her with the $500 she needed for tires and brakes on the car.
+What is not mentioned or even considered is that Amy Poormom needed the initial car title loan because no one in her family was willing to provide her with the $500 she needed for tires and brakes on her car.
 The auto title loan company actually enabled her to gain another 12 months to get her life back on track.
 It could be said that had the auto title loan company not come to her aid and provided some hope for Amy, the ultimate outcome would have come earlier.
-Perhaps the family should have performed an intervention to help her with her crack habit?
+Perhaps the family should have performed an intervention to help her with her crack habit.

 Ok, if you’re reading this you may think we are getting carried away.
 But these are real-life events.

-Back to title loan business profits.
+Back to profits.

 $500.00 borrowed for a 30 day term will typically cost $125 including miscellaneous fees.
-The actual range is roughly $75 to $190 depending on the state/province and the exact circumstances of the borrower.
+The actual range is roughly $75 to $190 depending on the state/province and the exact circumstances of the title loan borrower.

-Title loan clients may not be totally bereft, but they are in trouble and are willing to borrow money at interest rates dwarfing those of a conventional bank loan; ranging from 17 percent a month (204 percent APR) on $500 or less to 10%, 20%, 30% percent a month on more than $5,000.
+These car title loan clients may not be totally bereft, but they are in trouble and are willing to borrow money at interest rates dwarfing those of a conventional bank loan; ranging from 17 percent a month (204 percent APR) on $500 or less to 10%, 20%, 30% percent a month on more than $5,000.

-A great number of auto title loan lenders add on several fees to improve their ROI’s and provide incentives to their clients to pay on time.
+A great number of auto title loan lenders add on several fees to improve their ROI’s and provide incentives to their title loan clients to pay on time.
 These include but are not limited to:

-* A $25 returned check fee Late fees (5% is typical)
+- A $25 returned check fee

-* Should a collector be sent to their door, a $50 to $100 fee is imposed
+- Should a collector be sent to their door, a $50 to $100 fee is imposed